Idiopathic intracranial hypertension (IIH)

 Painkilling medications

-Wherever possible avoid taking regular painkillers (such as paracetamol or ibuprofen), as these can cause another type of headache called medication overuse headache.
+Wherever possible do not take regular painkillers (such as paracetamol or ibuprofen).
+These can cause another type of headache called medication overuse headache.
 If you do need to take these painkillers, try to only take them for 10 days or less each month.
-Avoid strong opioid medications such as tramadol and morphine.
+Avoid strong opioid medications, such as tramadol and morphine.

 Lumbar puncture

-In rare cases therapeutic lumbar puncture may be performed as a holding measure in those with serious visual loss who are awaiting surgery within the next few days.
+In rare cases, we may perform a therapeutic lumbar puncture as a holding measure.
+However, only for patients with serious visual loss, who are awaiting surgery within the next few days.

 Surgery

-If you have severe IIH with visual problems and the above treatments have not worked, surgery may be considered to protect your vision.
+If you have severe IIH with visual problems and the above treatments have not worked, we may consider surgery to protect your vision.
 The most common procedures are those which divert (redirect) and drain the CSF, these are called ‘shunts’ and include the following.

 What health professionals may be involved in my care?